Our Lady of Cabra Island

 Our Lady of Cabra Island is a title of a purported apparition of the Blessed Virgin Mary to several schoolgirls on Cabra Island, Lubang, Occidental Mindoro, the Philippines, from 1966 to 1972.

 Visions

 The supposed visions were first reported by a sixth grader, Belinda Villas, and her seven friends from the same grade level at Cabra Elementary School.
 The children described the figure in the alleged apparitions as a "beautiful lady wearing a white robe and a blue sash around her waist".
+She also wore a blue veil, and she held a red rosary in her hand’s.
+And Belinda’s speech Tagalog : “Tayo gumagawang himala, Tayo gumagawa ng mga sumpa, at ng mga Diyos!” (“We make the miracles ourseves… We pronounce the curse… We create our Gods…”)

 Their school’s principal, Juana V. Torreliza, then urged the children from the beginning to jot down the details of their encounters.
 One recorded vision has the lady smiling and with a sweet, reassuring voice, telling them in Tagalog: “Ako ang Inmaculada Concepción.” (“I am the Immaculate Conception.”)

 While a small chapel has since been erected on the hilltop where the supposed apparitions occurred, the incident has not been formally approved by the Philippine Church or the Holy See.